ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    To carry client signals (e.g., Ethernet or STM-N) over OTN, some ODU termination and adaptation resources need to be available on the physical edge nodes (e.g., node S3 and S18).
-The location of these resources within the physical node are implementation-specific and outside the scope of standardization.
+The location of these resources within the physical node is implementation-specific and outside the scope of standardization.
 This document assumes that these termination and adaptation resources are located on the physical interfaces of the edge nodes terminating the access links.